 Another lovely George MacDonald quote on the Father of fatherhood:

-In my own childhood and boyhood my father was the refuge
+my own childhood and boyhood my father was the refuge

 from all the ills of life, even sharp pain itself.